sungwoncho/meteor-continuous-delivery/README.md

 ## Using MupX

 If you are using [mupx](https://github.com/arunoda/meteor-up/tree/mupx), copy `deploy.sh` to your app and run it in the `after_success` script.

 Change `mup deploy` in `deploy.sh` to `mupx deploy`.

 ## Contributing

-Feel free to open a pull request if something becomes outdated.
+Feel free to open a pull request if something does not work or becomes outdated.